-Covering your rabbit’s cage at night is not ideal because it could lead to less air circulation, lack of natural light, your rabbit could get scared, and your rabbit could chew on the fabric.
+Covering your rabbit’s cage at night is not ideal.
+It could lead to less air circulation, a lack of natural light, your rabbit could get scared, and your rabbit could chew on the fabric.

-Now that I’ve given you the gist of the article, read on as I explain in more detail why you should not cover your rabbit’s cage at night:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why you should not cover your rabbit cage at night:

 What are the dangers of covering your rabbit’s cage at night?